nasa/fprime/Gds/docs/testAPI/user_guide.md

 ### Interpreting predicates correctly

-Predicates may compare a value to another, but their purpose isn't to compare two objects, rather to identify objects that satisfy a certain property.
+Predicates may compare a value to another, but their purpose isn't to compare two objects, rather to identify objects that satisfy a certain property or rule.
 If a user uses a greater_than predicate to see if a string is greater than a numeric value, 8, the predicate will return False.
 The correct interpretation is that the string is not in the set of values that are greater than 8.
 It is incorrect to say the string is less than 8.

 ~~~~{.python}
 from fprime_gds.common.testing_fw import predicates